 3. Visit the Gangaramaya Temple

 This is one of the most important temples in Colombo, and it consists of several buildings.
 It is a place of Buddhist worship and a center of learning.
 The temple’s architecture is a mix of Sri Lankan, Thai, Indian and Chinese and is filled with a large number of things.
 Some of which are really unusual and a little scary.
-It includes, for example, a giant elephant, Buddhist statues positioned around a central atrium and sacred Bo tree, while the larger temple is a prayer and meditation sanctuary as well as a museum of religious statues, cars, antiques and jewels from around the world.
+It includes, for example, a giant elephant, Buddhist statues positioned around a central atrium and sacred Bo tree.
+The larger temple is a prayer and meditation sanctuary as well as a museum of religious statues, cars, antiques and jewels from around the world.

 - Address: 61 Sri Jinarathana Rd, Colombo 2